 OSHA’s statement regarding instructor qualification requires an “evaluation of instructional competence by the Training Director.”
 The “Training Director” should preferably be someone certified to that level.
 In the absence of a certified Training Director, this requirement should be met by having someone with superior qualifications to your own, evaluate your training technique annually.
 The evaluation should include written documentation and a discussion of strengths and weaknesses with the evaluator.

 OSHA’s statement regarding instructor qualification also requires that an instructor “should be required to maintain professional competency by: Participating in continuing education.”
-NASP/IASP courses and certifications aid in qualifying an individual to thes various levels of competence and expertise.
+NASP/IASP courses and certificates aid in qualifying an individual to these various levels of competence and expertise.